The SMS Marketer’s Guide to Conversational Commerce 2.0

 So, you want to be one of the innovative companies out there using SMS and text message marketing to connect with customers and prospects and grow sales.
 Even a moment of research into the topic, and you’ll begin to see four very, very important letters mentioned often: TCPA.

-The TCPA is an incredibly important law that you, or your marketing team, need to know in and out before you get started with SMS marketing.
+The TCPA is an incredibly important law that you, or your marketing team, need to know inside and out before you get started with SMS marketing.
 Why?
 Because not knowing what it is can cost you millions (and has for large brands).

 All right, let’s get you caught up on this need-to-know law.